ajaymathews/fall_detection_iot/README.md

 # fall_detection_iot
-Alert the caretaker through Mobile alert if the wearer of the deivice falls down : Nodemcu project
+Alert the caretaker through Mobile alert if the wearer of the device falls down : Nodemcu project